openvinotoolkit/model_server/deploy/README.md

 $ gsutil cp -r 1 gs://model-repository/1
 ```

-## Bucket permissions
+## Bucket Permissions

-Make sure the bucket permissions are set so that the server can access the model repository.
+Make sure to set bucket permissions so the server can access the model repository.
 If the bucket
-is public or you are going to run Model Server on the same GCP or AWS account as storage then no additional changes
+is public or Model Server is run on the same GCP or AWS account as the storage bucket, then no additional changes
 are needed and you can proceed to _Deploy the Model Server_ section.

 ### GCS

-If bucket permissions need to be set with the _GOOGLE_APPLICATION_CREDENTIALS_ environment variable then perform the
+Bucket permissions can be set with the _GOOGLE_APPLICATION_CREDENTIALS_ environment variable.
+Please follow the steps below:
-following steps:

-* Generate Google service account JSON with permissions: _Storage Legacy Bucket Reader_, _Storage Legacy Object Reader_,
- _Storage Object Viewer_ .
+* Generate Google service account JSON file with permissions: _Storage Legacy Bucket Reader_, _Storage Legacy Object Reader_, _Storage Object Viewer_ .
 Name a file for example: _gcp-creds.json_
-(you can follow these instructions to create Service Account and download JSON:
+(you can follow these instructions to create a Service Account and download JSON:
 https://cloud.google.com/docs/authentication/getting-started#creating_a_service_account)
-* Create a Kubernetes secret from this file:
+* Create a Kubernetes secret from this JSON file:

       $ kubectl create secret generic gcpcreds --from-file gcp-creds.json

-* Deploy the server providing model path to GCS and providing name for secret created above.
-The key thing here is
-to provide `gcp_creds_secret_name` when deploying OVMS:
+* When deploying Model Server, provide the model path to GCS bucket and name for the secret created above.
+Make sure to provide `gcp_creds_secret_name` when deploying:
 ```shell script
 $ helm install ovms ovms --set model_name=resnet50-binary-0001,model_path=gs://models-repository,gcp_creds_secret_name=gcpcreds
 ```

 ### S3

-For S3 you need to provide AWS Access Key ID, the content of that key (AWS Secret Access Key) and the region.
-You need
-to provide: `aws_access_key_id`, `aws_secret_access_key` and `aws_region`:
+For S3 you must provide an AWS Access Key ID, the content of that key (AWS Secret Access Key) and the AWS region when deploying: `aws_access_key_id`, `aws_secret_access_key` and `aws_region` (see below)
 ```shell script
 $ helm install ovms ovms --set model_name=icnet-camvid-ava-0001,model_path=s3://models-repository,aws_access_key_id=<...>,aws_secret_access_key=<...>,aws_region=eu-central-1
 ```

-In case you would like to use custom S3 service with compatible API (e.g. Minio), you need to also provide endpoint
+In case you would like to use custom S3 service with compatible API (e.g. MinIO), you need to also provide endpoint
 to that service.
 Please provide it by supplying `s3_compat_api_endpoint`:
 ```shell script
 $ helm install ovms ovms --set model_name=icnet-camvid-ava-0001,model_path=s3://models-repository,aws_access_key_id=<...>,aws_secret_access_key=<...>,s3_compat_api_endpoint=<...>
 ```

-## Deploy the Model Server
+## Deploy Model Server

-Deploy the Model Server using _helm_ .
-Please provide also required model name and model path:
+Deploy Model Server using _helm_.
+Please include the required model name and model path:
 ```shell script
 $ helm install ovms ovms --set model_name=resnet50-binary-0001,model_path=gs://models-repository
 ```

-Use _kubectl_ to see status and wait until the model server pod is running:
+Use _kubectl_ to see status and wait until the Model Server pod is running:
 ```shell script
 $ kubectl get pods
 NAME                    READY   STATUS    RESTARTS   AGE ovms-5fd8d6b845-w87jl   1/1     Running   0          27s
 ```

-By default the OVMS deploys with 1 instance.
-If you would like to scale it, you could override value in values.yaml
-file or by passing _--set_ flag to _helm install_:
+By default, Model Server is deployed with 1 instance.
+If you would like to scale up additional replicas, override the value in values.yaml file or by passing _--set_ flag to _helm install_:

 ```shell script
 $ helm install ovms ovms --set model_name=resnet50-binary-0001,model_path=gs://models-repository,replicas=3
 ```

-## Deploy the Model Server with configuration file
+## Deploy Model Server with a Configuration File

-To serve multiple models you can run the Model Server with configuration file as described in:
+To serve multiple models you can run Model Server with a configuration file as described here:
 https://github.com/openvinotoolkit/model_server/blob/master/docs/docker_container.md#starting-docker-container-with-a-configuration-file

-To deploy server with config file:
+To deploy with config file:
-* create a configuration file named _config.json_ and fill it with proper configuration
+* create a configuration file named _config.json_ and fill it with proper information
 * create a configmap from this file with a chosen name (here _ovms-config_):

       $ kubectl create configmap ovms-config --from-file config.json

-* deploy OpenVINO Model Server setting parameter `config_configmap_name` (without `model_name` and `model_path`):
+* deploy Model Server with parameter `config_configmap_name` (without `model_name` and `model_path`):

       $ helm install ovms ovms --set config_configmap_name=ovms-config

-## Using OpenVINO Model Server
+## Using Model Server

-Now that the server is running you can send HTTP or gRPC requests to it to perform inferencing.
+Now that the server is running you can send HTTP or gRPC requests to perform inferencing.
 By default, the service is exposed with a LoadBalancer service type.
-Use the following to find the
+Use the following command to find the
 external IP for the server:
 ```shell script
 $ kubectl get svc
 NAME                    TYPE           CLUSTER-IP      EXTERNAL-IP     PORT(S)                         AGE openvino-model-server   LoadBalancer   10.121.14.253   1.2.3.4         8080:30043/TCP,8081:32606/TCP   59m
 ```

 The server exposes an gRPC endpoint on 8080 port and REST endpoint on 8081 port.

-Follow the instructions here: https://github.com/openvinotoolkit/model_server/tree/master/example_client#submitting-grpc-requests-based-on-a-dataset-from-a-list-of-jpeg-files
-to get the example image classification client that can be used to perform inferencing using
-image classification models being served by the server.
+Follow the instructions here: https://github.com/openvinotoolkit/model_server/tree/master/example_client#submitting-grpc-requests-based-on-a-dataset-from-a-list-of-jpeg-files to create an image classification client that can be used to perform inference with models being exposed by the server.
 For example:
 ```shell script
 $ python jpeg_classification.py --grpc_port 8080 --grpc_address 1.2.3.4 --input_name data --output_name prob
 	Model name: resnet